mateuszbroja/snowplow-analytics/README.md

 ---

 ## Project Overview
 This project processes and analyzes user behavior data from Snowplow Analytics.
-The original task requested AWS and Databricks, but I implemented a similar solution using Google Cloud Platform (GCP) services, DBT Core and GitHub Actions.
+The original task requested AWS and Databricks, but because I didn't want to register accounts on AWS and Databricks and already had one in GCP, I implemented a similar solution using Google Cloud Platform (GCP) services, dbt Core and GitHub Actions.

 ### Technology Replacements
 - `AWS` → `Google Cloud Platform`